Mortgage

 loading image

-• Meet IRS definition of a first-time homebuyer (have not owned the home you’ve lived in for the past three years)
+• Meet the IRS definition of a first-time homebuyer (have not owned the home you’ve lived in for the past three years)

-• Credit score of 640 or higher
+• Minimum credit score of 640

 • Complete approved homebuyer education class